gmontard/issue-sync-redmine-github/README.md

 #### On Redmine

-- You need a Redmine install >= 2.4, [REST Api](http://www.redmine.org/projects/redmine/wiki/Rest_api) enabled and the [Redmine Webhook](https://github.com/suer/redmine_webhook) plugin
+- You need a Redmine install >= 2.4, [REST Api](http://www.redmine.org/projects/redmine/wiki/Rest_api) enabled and the [Redmine Webhook](https://github.com/suer/redmine_webhook) plugin.
-- Configure the Redmine Webhook URL to point to this App install: http://your-app-install/redmine_hebook
+- Configure the Redmine Webhook URL to point to this App install (**http://your-app-install/redmine_hebook**)

 #### On Github

 - Create a [Github personnal access token](https://github.com/settings/tokens/new) with right on *Repo*
+- Configure a Webhook URL for your Github repo to point to this App install (http://your-app-install/github_hebook)
+- Go to your repository setting (https://github.com/username/repo/settings/hooks), click on "Add webhook", in the *Payload URL* field use this App URL (**http://your-app-install/github_hebook**), check event *Issues* and activate it.

 #### Configure the Application